sgnus-etp/NUS-GHCP-Enablement/README.md

 ### 2.4 Write Documentations

 Generate clear documentation, research reports, and even paper outlines with GitHub Copilot's natural language capabilities.

+##### Example Scenario:
+You have completed a significant research project and now need to document your code and findings for publication.

+##### Example Prompt:
+"Generate documentation for my research project, including an overview of the project's goals, descriptions of the key functions in the code, and a summary of the results.
+Include code comments and a README file."

 https://github.com/user-attachments/assets/b28e4e28-a721-4a44-9056-20c3a5f01bd5